What Is Bulletproof Coffee?

-New "miracle drink" - Bulletproof coffee - created quite a buzz among celebrities, athletes and health-conscious people everywhere.
+New "miracle drink"—Bulletproof coffee—created quite a buzz among celebrities, athletes and health-conscious people everywhere.
 The jig?
-Butter instead of sugar and milk.
+It uses butter instead of sugar and milk.

 Advocates say that the fat in the butter slows down the metabolism of the caffeine, time-releasing it throughout the day instead of all at once.
 The promise is by replacing breakfast with Bulletproof coffee you can have more energy throughout the day without the typical caffeine crash, lose weight, increase your IQ, and even lower your biological age!